Rakshitgupta9/COM-611_2021A1R050/Exp 5/Readme.md

+## Implement the Linear regression on the salary Prediction based on a given set of training data samples.
+Read the training data from a .CSV file.

 **Linear Regression for Salary Prediction**

 This repository contains Python code for implementing linear regression to predict salaries based on years of experience.
 The dataset used for training is read from a .CSV file.
 The implementation utilizes various libraries including pandas, matplotlib, seaborn, statsmodels, and scikit-learn.